sinantomruk/aptall/README.md

 1)telegram-purple
     Purple plugin to support Telegram

-Please select what you want to install
+Please select what you want to install.
+Ex: 1 | 1 2 3 | 1-4
  >>
 ```